West Kelowna Real Estate News!

 The number of months of inventory is another important measure of the balance between sales and the supply of listings.
 It represents how long it would take to liquidate current inventories at the current rate of sales activity.

+That said, national measures of market balance continue to mask significant regional variations.
 The number of months of inventory has swollen far beyond long-term averages in Prairie provinces and Newfoundland & Labrador, giving homebuyers ample choice in these regions.
-By contrast, the measure remains well below long-term averages in Ontario and Maritime provinces, resulting in increased competition among buyers for listings and fertile ground for price gains.
+By contrast, the measure is running well below long-term averages in Ontario, Quebec and Maritime provinces, resulting in increased competition among buyers for listings and fertile ground for price gains.
+Meanwhile, the measure is well centred in balanced market territory in the Lower Mainland of British Columbia, making it likely that prices there will stabilize.

-The Aggregate Composite MLS® Home Price Index (MLS® HPI) rose 0.6% m-o-m in July 2019, the largest increase in over 2 years.
+The Aggregate Composite MLS® Home Price Index (MLS® HPI) rose 0.8% m-o-m in August 2019, the largest increase in over 2 years.
+(Chart B)

-Seasonally adjusted MLS® HPI readings in July were up from the previous month in 11 of the 18 markets tracked by the index.
-July’s trends were generally in line with June’s, with virtually all of the gains recorded in housing markets east of the Prairie region.
+Seasonally adjusted MLS® HPI readings in August were up from the previous month in 14 of the 18 markets tracked by the index, marking the biggest dispersion of monthly price gains since last March.
+(Table 1)

 The MLS® HPI provides the best way to gauge price trends, because averages are strongly distorted by changes in the mix of sales activity from one month to the next.

-The actual (not seasonally adjusted) national average price for homes sold in July 2019 was just under $499,000, up 3.9% from the same month last year.
+The actual (not seasonally adjusted) national average price for homes sold in August 2019 was around $493,500, up almost 4% from the same month last year.

 The national average price is heavily skewed by sales in the GVA and GTA, two of Canada’s most active and expensive housing markets.
-Excluding these two markets from calculations cuts more than $105,000 from the national average price, trimming it to less than $393,000.
+Excluding these two markets from calculations cuts more than $100,000 from the national average price, trimming it to less than $393,000 and reducing the year-over-year gain to 2.7%.

 – 30 –